yoctoalex/f5-isc-lab/README.rst

 You oversee application deployment within your organization.
 One of these apps is BuyTime Auction: a modern microservices-based written in React.JS and running on NGINX.
 It was built by an outsourced team in record speed, which raised some questions on whether "proper" security testing has been done.
 You don't have time, resources, or in-house expertise to put the app through rigorous test.

 Your team is piloting F5 Essential App Protect and is confident it can provide the checkbox-simple security for your org.
-For example, you like the built-in protection across a number of vectors, which is a useful "isurance policy" for the unknowns that potentially exist any time you leverage many frameworks in the modern app dev approach.
+For example, you like the built-in protection across a number of vectors, which is a useful "insurance policy" for the unknowns that potentially exist any time you leverage many frameworks in the modern app dev approach.

 However, you think Essential App Protect is a game-changer for the BuyTime project because of the following 2 capabilities:

-- caching capability offered by intergrated AWS CloudFront feature of this innovative cloud-based WAF (and you're serving a global audience!)
+- caching capability offered by integrated AWS CloudFront feature of this innovative cloud-based WAF (and you're serving a global audience!)
 - easily adding additional app instances without any need to re-configure multi-region protection!

 Your "Mission"